Skip to main content

 Families evacuating the southern Gazan city of Rafah in August because of intensifying airstrikes.
 Many have been displaced multiple times over the past year.
 Photo: WFP/Ali Jadallah

 Indeed, the northern and central Gaza governorates, along with Rafah in the south, face a risk of famine between November and April, the report finds, if fighting continues and humanitarian and commercial supply lines remain severely restricted.
-The ongoing conflict in northern Gaza and Deir al-Balah, in the center, suggests this worst-case scenario is plausible, it says.
+The ongoing conflict in northern Gaza and Deir al-Balah, in the centre, suggests this worst-case scenario is plausible, it says.

-WFP has consistently called for crossing points to be open, bureaucratic impediments to be removed and law and order to be restored around the crucial Kerem Shalom crossing point in Gaza’s south.
+WFP has consistently called for crossing points to be open, bureaucratic impediments to be removed, and law and order to be restored around the crucial Kerem Shalom crossing point in Gaza’s south.
 We have also called for a halt to fighting to enable WFP and humanitarian agencies to respond adequately to the crisis.

 Learn more about WFP's work in Gaza